Studio 2B: History

 Studio 2B was created as a response to a lack of interest in Girl Scouting in the United States of America.
 A study named Ten Emerging Truths: New Directions for Girls 11-17 was conducted by the Girl Scout Research Institute (GSRI) and targeted teenaged girls both in and outside of the GSUSA program, volunteers in the program, and the families of the girls.
 The study found that girls in the 11 through 17 age group wanted to discuss topics that were of interest to them, chose their own activities to participate in, create and be a part of their own program, and be advised by adults they can relate to.
 Similar studies by the GSRI concluded that nearly a quarter of the girls surveyed had less than three adults they could go to for help.
-The Girls Scouts of the United States of America developed Studio 2B in October 2002 as a solution to the lack of adult mentors for the young women.
+The Girl Scouts of the USA developed Studio 2B in October 2002 as a solution to the lack of adult mentors for the young women.
 The Studio 2B system was totally phased out in 2011.